-American Bankruptcy Institute; Trial Advocacy Program, Faculty Member; American Bar Association, Business Law Section; Dallas Bar Association; Corporate Reorganization, Creditor Rights Section, Bankruptcy and Business Litigation Sections; State Bar of Texas; Business Law Section, Bankruptcy Reorganization Committee; Turnaround Management Association.
+American Bankruptcy Institute; Trial Advocacy Program, Faculty Member.
+American Bar Association, Business Law Section.
+Dallas Bar Association; Corporate Reorganization, Creditor Rights Section, Bankruptcy and Business Litigation Sections.
+State Bar of Texas; Business Law Section, Bankruptcy Reorganization Committee.

 Licensed to practice in 1985.
-Founded the Firm in 1992 and is a shareholder, director and officer.
+Founded the Firm in 1992.
 The bankruptcy and creditor rights practice was recognized as part of the Firm's selection by The National Law Journal for its Midsize Hot List (2012).
-Listed in Best Lawyers in America (1999-2013).
-Named in Texas Super Lawyers® and Texas Monthly magazines as one of the top bankruptcy & creditor/debtor attorneys in Texas (2003-2013).
+Listed in Best Lawyers in America (1999-2015).
+Named in Texas Super Lawyers® and Texas Monthly magazines as one of the top bankruptcy & creditor/debtor attorneys in Texas (2003-2014).

 Frequent author and speaker on bankruptcy and creditors' rights issues, including publications by Mathew Bender, Callaghan and the Uniform Commercial Code Law Journal.

-Southern Methodist University School of Law, JD (1985), law journal; Creighton University, BSBA (1982), Beta Alpha Psi Accounting Honor Society; Solon E. Summerfield Scholar.
+Southern Methodist University School of Law, JD (1985), Creighton University, BSBA (1982), Beta Alpha Psi Accounting Honor Society; Solon E. Summerfield Scholar.